 A Look Inside the Magnificent Mansion

-There are a few rooms in the home that are well-known for strange phenomena and it's dark history.
+There are a few rooms in the home that are well-known for strange phenomena and their dark history.
 Let's have a look:

 - Bride's Room: The Bride's Room is located on the front side of the mansion.
-The room inherited it's name by an unknown woman apparition that is often seen in the window.
-Often called "The Lady in Veil" or "Weeping Bride", those who have seen her describe her as a very saddened, young woman who is in a wedding dress.
+The room inherited its name from an unknown woman apparition that is often seen in the window.
+Often called "The Lady in Veil" or "Weeping Bride," those who have seen her describe her as a very saddened young woman who is in a wedding dress.
 It is believed that she may have been waiting for her fiancé to come home from the war.
-Only he never made it and she's been waiting for him ever since.
+Only he never made it, and she's been waiting for him ever since.
 A man and his girlfriend, who were caretakers of the house in the 1990s, claimed to have seen her a few times in the window and at the bottom of one of the staircases.

-- Confederates's Room: The Confederates's Room is located in the third floor attic and also the biggest secret of the mansion itself.
-It is very much believed from historians that Confederate officers held secret meetings in this room, plotting battle strategies against the Yankees.
+- Confederates' Room: The Confederates' Room is located in the third-floor attic and is also the biggest secret of the mansion itself.
+It is very much believed by historians that Confederate officers held secret meetings in this room, plotting battle strategies against the Yankees.
 Many wonder what other secrets this room held as well.

 - The Basement: In the basement is where disobedient slaves were kept.
-Matter of fact, there was a room dedicated just for them.
+As a matter of fact, there was a room dedicated just for them.
 That room is called The Shackle Room, and it faces much speculation after writing was found carved into the wood paneling next to the shackles.
 Could it be?
 You guessed it!
-It is believed to this day that the writings are that of Martha Bell Pierce, and that this was one of the many places Squire David locked her up.
+It is believed to this day that the writings are that of Martha Bell Pierce and that this was one of the many places Squire David locked her up.

-"The Place Has Been Haunted Since I Can Remember . . . "— Local Resident
+"The Place Has Been Haunted Since I Can Remember . . . "

 - A child has been heard saying "What's Your Name?" near the Confederate's Room.